 Spencerville Stories: a progressive dinner play in 3 parts

-On October 19 (evening) and 20 (matinee), you will have the opportunity to become witnesses to important events in the lives of actual residents of Spencerville in years gone by.
+On Saturday, October 19 (6:00, doors open at 5:30 pm) and Sunday, October 20 (12:30, doors open at noon), you will have the opportunity to become witnesses to important events in the lives of actual residents of Spencerville in years gone by.

 Spencerville Stories is an original progressive play by the writing team of Sheila Dubyk and Myra McFarlane.
 Each performance will incorporate three unique segments, all including a food component.
 Guests will be “guided” through Spencerville from the Spencerville Mill to St. Andrews Presbyterian Church and finally on to the Legion.